 http://manuals.info.apple.com/en_US/Mail_Service_v10.4.pdf (Page 46)

 SmartMail v3.x and Higher

-2. In order to configure the blacklist, use the following steps:
+2. In order to configure the blocked list, use the following steps:

 • Login as SysAdm.